 After the velcro is attached to the outer edges of the curtain panels you are ready to add the batting.
 The batting will act as a sort of honeycomb effect to trap air and slow down the heat transfer.

 Turn one of the curtain panels that have the velcro on it face down and lay it out flat.
-Roll the batting onto the fabric and center it within the Curtain.
+Roll the batting onto the fabric and centre it within the Curtain.

 Pin it down on all four edges.
 Make sure the batting only goes about 1/2 inch past the loophole area(where the curtain rod goes).
 You can end the batting 3 inches from the bottom of the curtain.